AndrewJetLee/secure-your-vote/README.md

 * Facebook civics API key (https://developers.facebook.com/docs/)
 * Google civics API key(https://developers.google.com/civic-information/docs/using_api)

-//Do we need a config.js file for the app

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.